Christie Perdue, CFRE

 Shannon is responsible for supporting the consultants in operational activities and strategic planning.
 She organizes and oversees the operations of the firm.
-Shannon has had experience working with a variety of nonprofits helping with program development, volunteer management, website building, social media management, and general marketing and communications.
+Shannon has had experience working with a variety of nonprofits helping with program development, volunteer management, website building, social media management, accounts receivable, and general marketing and communications.
 Her love of data and relationship building blended well in her most recent position as Development Coordinator for St. Mary Cathedral Parish & School, overseeing a variety of responsibilities related to organizational fundraising, development and communications.

 Shannon graduated from Central Michigan University with a Bachelor's Degree in Childhood Development.

 She spends her winters on the ski slopes teaching ski lessons, and her summers on the softball field in a slow pitch softball league.
 She also enjoys kayaking, yoga and a relaxing night in watching The Office.

 With over 20 years of fund raising and nonprofit leadership experience, Beth brings a strong background in major and planned gifts, capital campaign strategy and board leadership to clients.
 She has particular interests in capital campaigns, major and planned gift strategies, and strengthening volunteer & board capacity.

 Beth has worked as Sr. Leadership Giving Specialist for the Munson Healthcare Foundations for over 10 years.
 She was the campaign manager for the new Cowell Family Cancer Center in Traverse City raising over $18.5 million.
 Prior to that, she worked with Munson Home Health & Hospice as Director of business development, fundraising and marketing.
 She currently serves as a Board Trustee for Rotary Charities of Traverse City; is Past President of the Rotary Club of Traverse City, and past Board Member for the Grand Traverse Regional Land Conservancy.